 The Bottom Line

-Since the Forerunner 255 with music and APEX 2 are at the same price point, it’s clear that the Forerunner 255 has more features overall and is better value.
+The Forerunner 255 with music and APEX 2 are at a similar price point ($400 vs. $350), and it’s clear that the Forerunner 255 has more features overall and is better value.
 You can stream music, send safety alerts to your loved ones, create a pacing plan, and pay with your watch.
 The Forerunner 255 also has the added convenience of a smaller size for those like me with baby wrists and hands.
 And I say all this as someone who originally owned a Garmin but defected to COROS.

 Still, you may prefer the APEX 2 if you do more rugged activities and need a more durable build or mapping.
 If you also prioritize battery life and consistently fast GPS signal, then COROS may be better for you.
 The fast GPS signal is a big one, as it’s annoying to wait to latch onto signal before you start your workout.
 If you also do a lot of simple interval workouts but don’t want to pre-program them, the time paused on screen is also really helpful for keeping track of your rest.